Facebook Advertising 2017: Plan of Action For Q4: Is Your Business Ready For the Competition?

 If one of your ads is performing well – you would then proceed to extend the reach of that ad, giving it more money to spend in order to get a better return on your investment.
 On flip-side, if you see a poor CTR, then you want to draw money away from that ad as it’s not giving you the return you need.

 By shifting the budget around, you really give your ads the opportunity to get in front of more people and drive a better conversion rate and hence automatically leading to better ROI.

 How To Prepare Your Q4 Facebook Advertising Budget

 - Focusing on Your Audience Targeting

-An ad is only as effective as the person viewing it perceives it to be.
-Your copy may be perfect, the imagery portrayed vivid and attention grabbing, you could have the highest bid and an outstanding relevance score.
+The Facebook advertising is only as effective as the person viewing it perceives it to be.
+Your copy may be perfect, the imagery portrayed vivid and attention-grabbing, you could have the highest bid and an outstanding relevance score.
 Yet none of that really matters if it’s being read by the wrong audience.

 Custom Audiences on Facebook assist in making sure your ads are placed in front of the right people.
 Whether it’s targeting existing customers or putting together a group of prospective buyers, Custom Audiences on Facebook simplify the process of marketing toward specified groups with scalable ads.

 We have seen Amazon jump into Product level display ads carousel extensively in the previous year.
 Amazon increased the cost per impression for everyone–we can expect more retailers to follow their lead.
 Which means it is even more important, now more than ever, to be tuned in with your audience.

 - Start testing audiences (NOW through October) so that you are aware which demographic and interest target(s) work best for you.